-During the pandemic, we’ve all be watching with horror as stores close and shopping behavior has turned upside down.
+During the pandemic, we’ve all been watching with horror as stores close and shopping behavior has turned upside down.
 Amazon’s sales are up 40% in the last 12 months.
 What’s the future of retail, we have to ask?
 Join us for an engaging discussion with Paul Leinwand and Samrat Sharma from PriceWaterhouseCoopers’s as they discuss the future of consumer markets and where the consumer shopping experience is headed.
 Paul Leinwand is global director of the Strategy& unit of PwC based in Chicago and teaches strategy and management as an adjunct at Kellogg Graduate School of Business.
 Samrat Sharma also works at Strategy& and has an MBA from Carnegie Mellon.

 Cyndi Greenglass: Can you describe what you mean by the store of the future?